shila-pattewar/capstoneProject-FE/README.md

 ## Special Mention: Supporters of the build
 * GeeksforGeeks, MDN Web Docs, Stack Overflow...
-* Classmates - Supriya , Shobhana and Danielle.
+* Peer - Supriya , Shobhana and Danielle.
-* Special Thanks to Bryan Santos.
+* Bryan Santos for his invaluable guidance and support.